 A selection of routers that are pre-configured for ExpressVPN.

-Both FlashRouters and some VPN providers also provide dedicated apps to simplify the process of connecting your home network to a VPN.
+FlashRouters, as well as some VPN providers, provide dedicated apps to simplify the process of connecting your home network to a VPN.
 These apps create a custom interface that streamlines the configuration process and allows you to switch easily between VPN servers, providers, and configuration options.

 These apps will work with leading router models including the Linksys WRT32X, Netgear R6400, and Asus RT-AC5300.

 Your second option is to buy a new router that is already compatible with VPN software.
 These devices come with VPN-enabled firmware pre-installed, allowing you to configure a VPN service of your choice and connect to their servers straight away.